 GeneCards Summary for SUFU Gene

 SUFU (Suppressor Of Fused Homolog (Drosophila)) is a Protein Coding gene.
-Diseases associated with SUFU include medulloblastoma and medulloblastoma, sufu-related.
-Among its related pathways are Pathways in cancer and ERK Signaling.
+Diseases associated with SUFU include medulloblastoma and desmoplastic/nodular medulloblastoma.
+Among its related pathways are Signaling by GPCR and Pathways in cancer.
 GO annotations related to this gene include protein kinase binding and signal transducer activity.

 UniProtKB/Swiss-Prot for SUFU Gene

 Negative regulator in the hedgehog signaling pathway.
-Down-regulates GLI1-mediated transactivation of target genes.
+Down-regulates GLI1-mediated transactivation of target genes (PubMed:15367681, PubMed:24311597, PubMed:24217340).
+Down-regulates GLI2-mediated transactivation of target genes (PubMed:24311597, PubMed:24217340).
 Part of a corepressor complex that acts on DNA-bound GLI1.
 May also act by linking GLI1 to BTRC and thereby targeting GLI1 to degradation by the proteasome.
-Sequesters GLI1, GLI2 and GLI3 in the cytoplasm, this effect is overcome by binding of STK36 to both SUFU and a GLI protein.
+Sequesters GLI1, GLI2 and GLI3 in the cytoplasm, this effect is overcome by binding of STK36 to both SUFU and a GLI protein (PubMed:10806483, PubMed:24217340).
 Negative regulator of beta-catenin signaling.
 Regulates the formation of either the repressor form (GLI3R) or the activator form (GLI3A) of the full length form of GLI3 (GLI3FL).
 GLI3FL is complexed with SUFU in the cytoplasm and is maintained in a neutral state.
 Without the Hh signal, the SUFU-GLI3 complex is recruited to cilia, leading to the efficient processing of GLI3FL into GLI3R.
 When Hh signaling is initiated, SUFU dissociates from GLI3FL and the latter translocates to the nucleus, where it is phosphorylated, destabilized, and converted to a transcriptional activator (GLI3A).
+Required for normal embryonic development.
 Required for the proper formation of hair follicles and the control of epidermal differentiation (By similarity).